Skip to main content

 Others flock to admire the town’s well-preserved late-Georgian and early Victorian architecture.
 Its High Street is one of the most impressive streetscapes in the state.

-It's no surprise, then, that Evandale is the perfect backdrop for the annual National Penny Farthing Championship each February.
+It's no surprise, then, that Evandale is the idyllic backdrop for the annual National Penny Farthing Championship each February.
 Wander the streets to browse the antiques stores and see noteworthy buildings such as the two St Andrews churches – one Anglican, one Uniting – the Clarendon Arms Hotel and the red-brick water tower that resembles a rook on a chess board.

 Eight kilometres south of town is Clarendon, a National Trust-listed three-storey mansion considered Australia’s grandest rural colonial estate.